Frequently Asked Questions

 Q. What happens after I am accepted as a candidate for a transplant?
 Patients accepted for transplantation are placed on the transplant waiting list and information about their care is shared with the referring physician and your dialysis unit.
 All transplant candidates are registered nationally with the United Network for Organ Sharing (UNOS) and with the local procurement agency, Life Connection.
 Back to Top

 Q. Where does my new kidney organ come from?
 The best donor is a living relative or friend.
 This makes the procedure more convenient and statistics show that these kind of transplants are usually the most successful.
-This is becoming more common because of the success of the procedure and the shortage of cadaver organs.
+This is becoming more common because of the success of the procedure and the shortage of deceased donor organs.
 Living donations allow the immediate transplantation of kidneys into recipients once a suitable living donor has been identified and the long waiting times associated with cadaver donations are avoided.
-Cadaver donors are, however, the most common source of organs and have resulted in a large number of successful transplants.
+Deceased donors are, however, the most common source of organs and have resulted in a large number of successful transplants.
 Back to Top

 Q. How are kidneys matched to the best recipient?
-When it is decided that a living donor transplant is not possible for someone who wishes to have a kidney transplant, then the process of obtaining a cadaver kidney begins.
-A cadaver kidney is one that has come from someone who has recently died and whose family has consented to kidney donation.
-The UTMC kidney transplant program participates in a national computer network, the United Network for Organ Sharing (UNOS) that matches recipients and cadaver kidneys.
+When it is decided that a living donor transplant is not possible for someone who wishes to have a kidney transplant, then the process of obtaining a deceased donor kidney begins.
+A deceased donor kidney is one that has come from someone who has recently died and whose family has consented to kidney donation.
+The UTMC kidney transplant program participates in a national computer network, the United Network for Organ Sharing (UNOS) that matches recipients and deceased donor kidneys.
 Life Connection of Ohio is the local organ procurement agency.
 Each time a kidney becomes available, its blood type and tissue type are entered into the computer and matched with the best possible recipient.
 The goal is to provide the best possible match between kidneys and recipients regardless of location.
 As a result, a donor kidney for transplantation at UTMC can come from Ohio or any other state.

 Tissue typing (the analysis of a sample of blood for markers on the white blood cells called antigens) is performed.
 The antigens are used to match a donated kidney with a potential recipient.
 In addition to matching donated kidneys to recipients by tissue typing, blood types must also be compatible.
 Back to Top